PharmaLedger-IMI/blockchain-node-workspace/README.md

 - web3labs/epirus-free-*,nginx,mongo - ethereum explorer available on port 8700  (also available on https://www.web3labs.com/epirus-explorer)
 - ethadapter - from ePi workspace - exposed on port 3000

+**WARNING:** Only run this once.
+If you repeat the `npm run deploy-blockchain` the smart contract will be deployed again at a different address, the ethAdapter will be re-configured for that address and will not be able to see any previous hashes.
+(So you will loose access to previous anchors.)

 ## Starting up for the 2nd Time

 ```